nikic/PHP-Parser/grammar/README.md

 In order to rebuild the parser, you need [moriyoshi's fork of kmyacc](https://github.com/moriyoshi/kmyacc-forked).
 After you compiled/installed it, run the `rebuildParser.php` file.

+By default only the Parser.php is built.
+If you want to build the Parser/Debug.php and the y.output file you need to call the file with the debug option: `rebuildParser.php?debug`.